-In this module, we analyse the concept of L2 pedagogy and review key pedagogical approaches that have been dominant in recent years, including Language Immersion, Communicative Language Teaching (CLT), Task-Based Language Teaching (TBLT), Content and Language Integrated Learning (CLIL) and processing instruction.
+In this module, we analyse the concept of L2 pedagogy and review key pedagogical approaches in the field, including Immersion, Communicative Language Teaching (CLT), Task-Based Language Teaching (TBLT), Content and Language Integrated Learning (CLIL) and English Medium Instruction (EMI).
 We problematise some of the assumptions of these pedagogies and critically debate what constitutes an 'appropriate pedagogy'.
-Other sub-themes in this module include teacher cognition, learner engagement, academic literacy, and technology in language learning.
-This module also features a teaching practicum involving lesson planning and observation.
+Other sub-themes in this module include language teacher cognition, learner engagement, academic literacy, and technology in language learning.
+This module features a teaching practicum involving lesson planning and classroom observation.